-Any enquiries should be addressed to Miss Bianca Coombes, c/o Mickley Infant and Nursery School, Milton Avenue, Stretton, Alfreton, Derbyshire DE55 6GG
+Any enquiries should be addressed to Mrs Angela Clarke, c/o Mickley Infant and Nursery School, Milton Avenue, Stretton, Alfreton, Derbyshire DE55 6GG

 Telephone number 01773 832707

 About our Governors

 My name is Sara Street and I have been Headteacher at Mickley Infant and Nursery School for eleven years.
 I have been a teacher for 24 years and trained in Lancashire before moving to a very large first school in Kent where I taught Year 4 children.
 I moved back to Derbyshire 15 years ago to become Deputy Head at Wirksworth Federation of Infant Schools before taking up Headship at Mickley Infant and Nursery School.
 I enjoy working with children, parents and the wider community, helping children to aspire to being the best that they can be.